Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Introduction

-In this paper, we present a unified hierarchical framework for the grid-free simulation of plasma in bounded domains with the help of modern $\mathcal H^2$-matrices.
+In this paper, we present a unified hierarchical framework for the grid-free simulation of plasma in the electrostatic case in bounded domains with the help of modern $\mathcal H^2$-matrices.
 Both the particle-particle and the particle-boundary interactions have linear complexity in the number of particles.
-Considering the downsides of treecode and FFM, we propose the usage of interpolation for the approximation in the far field.
+We propose the usage of interpolation for the approximation in the far field.
 It is very easy to implement, as it only needs the value of a rather general kernel function at the interpolation points and furthermore, it is directly applicable to the approximation of vector-valued functions.
 The contribution of the boundary values to the electric field are computed via the Boundary Element Method, which only requires a discretisation of the boundary of the domain.
 This reduces the three-dimensional problem posed on the whole domain to a system of integral equations on a two-dimensional manifold.
 Similar ideas have already been presented in \cite{Christlieb2004b, Christlieb2006, Christlieb2008, Christlieb2004a}.
 The authors used a treecode-based approximation scheme with a boundary integral formulation to simulate plasmas in one- and two-dimensional domains.
-In contrast to their algorithm, we have both theoretical proofs and numerical evidence for linear complexity, both in the number of particles and the number of elements of the surface mesh.
-Additionally, we treat the particle and the boundary part evenly in terms of the approximation schemes we use.
+Altough theory predicts a complexity of $\mathcal{O}((m+1)^3 N_p \log N_p)$ for their algorithm, they numerically observe nearly linear scaling in the number of particles.
+As we are using $\mathcal H^2$-matrices, we conclude from the theory of hierarchical matrices, that our algorithm has linear complexity, both in the number of particles and the number of elements of the surface mesh.
+This is supported by our numerical results.
+Additionally, we start with the representation formula for the Poisson equation and systematically approximate the discretised boundary integral operators by $\mathcal H^2$-matrices.
+In this way, we treat the particle and the boundary part evenly in terms of the approximation schemes we use.

 This article is organised as follows. \Cref{sec:vlasov-poisson} reviews the Vlasov--Poisson system.
 The basic concepts of boundary integral equations and the Boundary Element Method are given in \cref{sec:BEM}.
 In \cref{sec:hierarchical}, we discuss hierarchical approximation techniques for Nystr\"om and Galerkin matrices.
 Important aspects of the implementation of our method in a computer program are presented in \cref{sec:implementation}.
 Numerical examples validating our approach are given in \cref{sec:numerics}.